deployKF/website/content/guides/external/object-store.md

         objectStore:
           useExternal: true

-          ## this specifies the XML REST endpoint of your object store
+          ## this specifies the S3-compatible endpoint of your object store
           host: s3.amazonaws.com
           port: ""
           useSSL: true